KarthikSaladi047/maven-pipekine/README.md

 The Stages involved in this project are:
 - Local machine setup (Pre-requisites)
-- Maven App in Github
+- Java App in Github
 - Jenkins setup
 - Developing Shell Scripts for various processes (Build, Test & Deploy)
 - Generating required Dockerfiles and Docker-compose filest